CLB56/tips_and_tricks/vim.md

 It's recommended to always ecxecute python modules like that : python3.X -m name_of_the_module It will avoid issues : PATH, rights, versions

+Here is an example for installation : python3.6 -m pip install black --user python3.6 -m black mon_fichier.py

+--user is just to installl at user level and not at system level

+This is good to get the basic installation.

+For any further package installation, tests, projects...I must use virtual_environnements.